rivasjm/imx6q-sl-tools/buildroot/README.md

 sudo dd if=images/sdcard.img of=/dev/sdX
 ```

+To know the device name of the sdcard, run `lsblk`

 ## Additional configuration

 This tips assume that the image is running on the board already.